 Market timing typically has an investor buying and selling over shorter periods with the intention of buying at low prices and selling at high prices, whereas buy-and-hold typically involves buying at periodic intervals, without little or no regard to price, for the purpose of holding for long periods of time.

 Furthermore the buy-and-hold investor will argue that holding for longer periods requires less frequent trading than other strategies.
 Therefore trading costs are minimized, which will increase the overall net return of the investment portfolio.
-Put simply, the buy and hold investors believes "time in the market" is a more prudent investment style than "timing the market."
+Put simply, the buy-and-hold investor believes "time in the market" is a more prudent investment style than "timing the market."

 A Word of Caution on Market Timing

-Market timing is an investment strategy where the investor makes investment decisions, to buy or sell investment securities, based upon predictions of the future.
-But is Market Timing Wise?
+Market timing is an investment strategy where the investor makes investment decisions to buy or sell investment securities, based upon predictions of the future.
+But is market timing wise?
 The question of whether or not market timing is wise for the mutual fund investor can be answered by asking another question: Is it possible to predict the future?
-The short answer is 'No.' A market timer, however, believes it is possible to buy stocks or mutual funds at high prices and sell at low prices based upon their assessment of future market and economic activity.
+The short answer is no. A market timer, however, believes that it is possible to buy stocks or mutual funds at low prices and sell at high prices based upon their assessment of future market and economic activity.

 Most would agree that market timing may be possible over short periods of time but it is more difficult to consistently and accurately predict stock market movements over long periods of time.
 One can certainly predict the future but this does not mean that predictions will come true.
 For the average investor a diversified portfolio of mutual funds, held for the long-term, is the best strategy.
-Building a portfolio of mutual funds is best applied when the investor has carefully considered their investment objectives (i.e. time horizon, financial goals) and tolerance for risk (i.e. feelings or emotions about the ups and downs of the stock market).
+Building a portfolio of mutual funds is best applied when the investor has carefully considered their investment objectives (i.e., time horizon and financial goals) and tolerance for risk (i.e., feelings or emotions about the ups and downs of the stock market).